weiran-aitech/shift_schedule/README.md

-# Intelligent Shift Scheduling
+# Intelligent Shift Scheduling (智能排班)
-智能排班

 Ceating an employee shift schedule can be an extremely complex optimization problem.
-The highlights of this Shift Scheduling system are:
+This Shift Scheduling App are highlighted with following features:
 1. Models and solves a wide range of shift scheduling problems which are categorized by different number of shifts per day.
 Currently,  1/2/3/4/5/6/7/8 shifts per day are suppored.
 2. A variety of shift constraints are presented for selection that can be applied to meet different requirements.
 3. Incremental and iterative optimization is the core strategy in building a satisfactory shift schedule.